rip1s/PwnSandboxForCTF/README.md

 ## Known issues

 * Not support for ELF32 with PIE enabled, it will just crash.If you know how to solve it,plz contact admin@00v.in.
-* Ugly way in ELF64 with PIE enabled, even it just works.
+* Ugly method in ELF64 with PIE enabled, even it just works.